schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/howto/upgrade_8mb.md

 Variants for devices with only 4 MB of flash use the partition layout without OTA support.
 Other variants use the new layout for 8 MB of flash memory.

+## Downgrading

+!!!warning "Configuration"
+    After downgrading, you should upload a configuration backup created *before* upgrading. **Downgrading is not supported in general**.
+Some settings might revert to default values after downgrading.

+!!!warning "4MB flash"
+    Dowgrading a device with 4MB of flash requires writing the older factory binary using a wired connection as changing the firmware over-the-air is not supported, neither for updates nor for downgrades.

+Once you installed a factory firmware binary (2024.08.18 or newer) using a wired connection, you may downgrade to an older version using the over-the-air mechanism.
+This works because the partition layout can now handle all released firmware sizes.

 ## Background

 To accomodate a larger firmware binary, the ESP32 flash memory partition layout